 OCA appears to improve outcomes in people with NASH with fibrosis.
-At a placeholder price of \$80,000 per year, OCA is not cost-effective at traditional cost-effectiveness thresholds.
-Treating patients with F3 fibrosis without a prior history of CV events may be the population with the highest chance of showing value to the health care system at the placeholder price.
+At a placeholder price of \$80,000 per year, OCA is not cost effective at traditional cost-effectiveness thresholds.
+Our analyses indicate that treating patients with F3 fibrosis and those without a prior history of CV events may have the highest chance of showing value to the health care system at the placeholder price.